industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install.md

   ![IE_Dataservice5](graphics/IE_Dataservice5.png)

-To sort the data and make it ready for the transfer to the Mindsphere it´s necessary to add aspects.
+To sort the data and make it ready for the transfer to the MindSphere it´s necessary to add aspects.
 - click in the Data Service on the right side on the "Add aspect"

   ![IE_Dataservice6](graphics/IE_Dataservice6.png)

-- choose the Data for Line1 and add them to the aspect.
+- choose the data for Line1 and add them to the aspect.
 Do the same for Line2

   ![IE_Dataservice7](graphics/IE_Dataservice7.png)